apache/nuttx/configs/olimex-stm32-p407/README.txt

   CCM memory is not included in the heap (CONFIG_STM32_CCMEXCLUDE=y) because it does not suport DMA, leaving only 128KiB for program usage.

-2107-01-23:  Added the the knsh configuration and support for the PROTECTED build mode.
+2107-01-23:  Added the knsh configuration and support for the PROTECTED build mode.